mariebernf/p_3_smoothie/README.md

 * Chrome DevTools: Used to inspect elemnts, debug and troubleshoot.
 * Google fonts: For customizing fonts.
 * VSCode: Used to write and manage code.
+* Imgur: Used to upload and host images.

 ## Deployment